Bastardkb/Charybdis/files/mods/snapfit_pcb_case/README.md

 ![](images/case_top.jpeg)

 # Installation
-Installation is trivial:

-1. Insert the PCBs from [Bastard Keyboards](https://bastardkb.com/) by bending them and locking them in the snap fits.
+1. Insert the flexible PCBs by bending them and locking them in the snap fits
-2. Exercise caution when bending the thumb PCB cluster as they might not be as flexible as the 3x6 or 3x5 PCB plates.
+1. Exercise caution when bending the thumb PCB cluster as they might not be as flexible as the 3x6 or 3x5 PCB plates
-3. In case you are unable to fit the PCBs in the snap fits: One potential check would be to ensure there are no supports under the snap fits.
+1. In case you are unable to fit the PCBs in the snap fits: One potential check would be to ensure there are no supports under the snap fits